The gently rolling Kilpatrick Hills are a popular area for day hiking among Glaswegians.

 The Whangie Hike

-This Whangi Hill hiking trail leads to the Whangi rock formation and the boggy Auchineden Peak.
-Weather permitting, the hike offers scenic views of Loch Lomond with the mountains of the Highlands rising in the background and Campsie Fells.
+The Whangie Hill hiking trail leads to the Whangie rock formation and the boggy Auchineden Peak.
+Weather permitting, the hike offers scenic views of Loch Lomond with the mountains of the Highlands rising in the background and the Campsie Fells.

-The Whangie is a narrow chasm created by a slice of hillside that had been separated from the main slope.
-It is up to 10 meters high and about 100 meters long through which visitors can walk.
+The Whangie is a narrow chasm formed by a section of the hillside that had been detached from the main slope.
+It reaches heights of up to 10 meters and stretches for approximately 100 meters, providing visitors with a pathway to walk through.

 Well defined paths throughout with some muddy and boggy sections.